RoAr29/DevPulse/README.md

 ## Problem

 Most hackathon and project teams form through random group chats or whoever you already know.
 This leads to mismatched skill sets, uneven workloads, and teams that don't actually complement each other.
-TeamForge matches students based on skills, interests, and what they want to build.
+The platform matches students based on skills, interests, and what they want to build.

 ## How it works